 Here are some holistic tips for getting great sleep and better skin:

 • Rise and fall according to the circadian rhythm of the body.
 Turn in for sleep when the sun turns, and aim to wake naturally when it comes back out.

-• Do not eat too late to bed time.
+• Do not eat too late.
 This can result in the body using up valuable biological energy for digestion rather than detoxification and regeneration.

 • Hydrate throughout the early part of the day and avoid water at night.
 In TCM, having to process water is a slight stimulate for the body, which can inhibit the release of melatonin.

 • Get comfortable.
 Any stress at all will inhibit melatonin production (cortisol inhibits melatonin).
 One simple source of stress for the body is irregular temperature.
 Being either too cold or too hot can counter good sleep.

 • Keep electronics and blue light out of the room.
 Again, these are sources of biological stress, its best to eliminate the use of all electronics and blue light 2 hours before sleep.
 At the least, never allow them into the bedroom and aim to keep your room dark as you can.

 The goal is eliminating all sources of stress, including psychological, physical, chemical, nutritional, thermal, and electromagnetic.
 This way your body has minimal cortisol production, so this way it can produce enough melatonin.
 The result will be better sleep, for more beautiful skin.